Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Final Thoughts

-Choosing the right extra large litter box for big cats can make everyday litter box maintenance much easier.
+Choosing the right extra large litter box for big cats makes daily cleanup much easier.

-Large cats need enough room to turn, dig, and cover their waste comfortably.
-When the box is too small, litter scatter and accidents outside the box become much more likely.
+Large cats need enough space to turn, dig, and position comfortably.
+When the box is too small, litter scatter and accidents become more likely.

-Some cats prefer the privacy of a covered box, while others are more comfortable with an open design where they can see their surroundings.
+Some cats prefer enclosed designs, while others are more comfortable with an open box.